The 5 Key Components for Success in Sports and Work

 “You are what your record says you are.” – Bill Parcells, former NFL Coach and Executive

 We live, we play, and we work in a competitive world.
 In order to be successful on the playing field or in the workplace we need to win.
-We are competing for the commitment of employees and team members in the pursuit of success.
+So, we are competing for the commitment of employees and team members in the pursuit of success.
 Healthy competition is stimulating, motivating, and does not undermine the team.
 This is not in conflict with the broader goals of the organization.
 In fact, if goals and rewards are structured effectively, the more productive and successful we are individually, the more successful our team, department, and organization will be.